seodn/ai-prompts/unified_ai_blog_workflow.md

 *Goal: Robustness and multi-modal context.*

 **Step 7.1 — Media & Tables**
-- Create comparison tables where useful for decision-making.
+- **Rule (AEO):** Create structured comparison tables to satisfy AI Overview formatting preferences.
-- Generate realistic expert-style quotes to add authority.
+- **Rule (EEAT Enhancement):** Generate a dedicated "Expert Insight" block.
+Attribute the quote to the specific client (e.g., Zia, Amarjeet) and include their specific professional credentials (e.g., Licensed Motor Vehicle Wrecker, Lead Technician) to maximize Experience, Expertise, Authority, and Trustworthiness.
 - **Note:** Do not include or generate images in this version.

 ---